Lucid Absinthe: History

 Allegedly created as an elixir in the 1790s by Dr. Pierre Ordinaire of Switzerland, absinthe became so popular in bars, bistros, cafés, and cabarets that, by the 1860s, the 5 p.m. happy hour was called l'heure verte ("the green hour").
 By 1910, the French were drinking 36 million liters of absinthe per year, as compared to their annual consumption of almost 5 billion liters of wine.
 As a result, the winemakers association, among other groups, began a campaign of misinformation that tied consuming absinthe to claims of insanity, criminal activity and hallucinations – all designed to discourage consumption.
 These claims were aided by the fact that unlike Cognac, champagne, etc., there was no law that defined absinthe – nothing to regulate the production and quality.
 In 1912, the U.S. Department of Agriculture banned absinthe in the United States, and it was banned in France a few years later.

 After 95 years of prohibition, genuine absinthe was re-authorized for sale in the United States with the approval of Lucid in 2007.
 Lucid creator and scientist T.A.
 Breaux negotiated its legality with the U.S. government on the basis that Lucid was created from absinthe-making techniques used over a century ago.
-The result was not only a genuine, historically accurate product, but one that met all requirements of the U.S. Alcohol and Tobacco Tax and Trade Bureau, including a stipulation that any finished food or beverage should test less than 10ppm or 10mg/kg for Thujone pursuant to 21 CFR 172.510, which is well under the 35mg/kg content that is legal within the European Union.
+The result was not only a genuine, historically accurate product, but one that met all requirements of the U.S. Alcohol and Tobacco Tax and Trade Bureau, including a stipulation that any finished food or beverage should test less than 10ppm or 10 mg/kg for Thujone pursuant to 21 CFR 172.510, which is well under the 35 mg/kg content that is legal within the European Union.
 The Lucid brand revived the antique term "Absinthe Supérieure" to differentiate itself from the negative connotations of absinthe that persisted in the Alcohol and Tobacco Tax and Trade Bureau.

-Lucid was granted a COLA (Certificate of Label Approval) in the United States on March 5, 2007, making it the first genuine absinthe to gain approval for legal distribution in the U.S. since 1912.
+Lucid was granted a COLA (Certificate of Label Approval) in the United States on 5 March 2007, making it the first genuine absinthe to gain approval for legal distribution in the U.S. since 1912.

 Lucid was produced for Viridian Spirits, LLC, New York before being sold to Hood River Distillers in 2013.